nikalon/miscellaneous/c/README.md

 # C
-This directory contains common utilities for C/C++ projects.
+This directory contains common utilities for C++ projects.
 A suite of tests has been included and can be compiled with `build.bat` in Windows.

 ## TODO
 - Enable support for paths longer than MAX_PATH (260) characters in Windows.